 Sketching on the beach at Aldborough, September 2015

 ART GROUP INFORMATION - The term runs for ten consecutive weeks - roughly in line with the schools.
 Tuesday and Thursday mornings from 9.30-12.30 in my garden studio, materials are not provided but coffee certainly is!
-The group is organised on a first come first served basis and a cheque or online payment is guarantee of a place.
-Please ring 01608 676504 or e-mail (see tab below) if you are interested or would like to go on the waiting list.
+The group is organised on a first come first served basis and online payment is guarantee of a place.
+Please e-mail (see tab below) if you are interested or would like to go on the waiting list.

 These mornings are small and friendly, with all media and levels welcome.
 The focus is on helping individuals to develop their own style with confidence and not to copy the way I work.
 This ethos forms the basis for tutored painting tours in and around Europe, where I have been tour leader/tutor for Arbuthnott Holidays; Steppes Travel and La Dogana Summer School, Umbria.
+In the last few years I have been doing Fit to Paint holidays with my friend who is a fully trained fitness coach.
 Taking inspiration from the masters and my own experience at drawing school in Florence, I use tried and tested techniques to help develop hand/eye co-ordination in my students whatever their level of ability.
 During the chilly Cotswold winter there is always a quirky still-life on the go for the whole group.
 In the summer, we are to be found out and about, sketch books at the ready.

 Amanda Cooper, Bolters Farm, Chilson, Chipping Norton,OX7 3HU